In the Audio Player, you can load and play audio files.

 If you click and drag on the waveform you will create a loop, marked in red (as seen in the waveform image).
-If you select the button labeled as
+If you select the button labelled as

 Loop, the audio will be looped over that section.

-If you click on the button labeled as
+If you click on the button labelled as

-Sometimes you can see an advice like this:
+Sometimes you can see a piece of advice like this:

 This happens when your current exercise has the option